Flyp-Inc/lamdera-extra/README.md

 ### Phase 2: Start using it

+- Read the docs: There are lots of doc comments in the modules within `./lib`, as well as in `Counter.elm`.
 - Replace all existing references to `import Lamdera` with `import L`
 - Follow the compiler and update your types accordingly